mercadopago/devsite-docs/guides/mp-point-main-apps/get-list-installments.en.md

 To get the list of installments linked to a specific amount, use the feature `getInstallmentsAmount`.
 Its accessible in the `PaymentInstallmentTools` instance, through the `MPManager` object.

+The function `getInstallmentsAmount` simplifies the process of obtaining detailed information about the installments associated with a specific amount.

 > WARNING
 >
 > Attention